sahilkhatra/onlinestore/README.md

 # onlinestore
-Code for a website for an online store built using PHP, Javascript, HTML, CSS, and SQL.
+This project is a website built using PHP, Javascript, HTML, CSS, and SQL.

 A duo project for Database Design class.